Záviš of Falkenstein

 Záviš of Falkenstein (Záviš z Falkenštejna; c.
-1250 – 24 August 1290), a member of the noble house of Vítkovci, was a Bohemian noble and opponent of King Ottokar II.
+1250 – 24 August 1290), a member of the noble house of Vítkovci, was a Bohemian who became stepfather to Wenceslaus II of Bohemia, by marriage to the Dowager Queen Kunigunda of Halych.
+He was intertwined in political conflicts with both his stepson and, earlier, Kunigunda's first husband, Ottokar II.

 Biography

-Záviš was a scion of the Vítkovci, lords of Krumlov, his father Budivoj (d. after 1272) had married the Austrian noblewoman Perchta of Falkenstein.
+Záviš was a scion of the Vítkovci, lords of Krumlov.
+His father Budivoj (d. after 1272) had married the Austrian noblewoman Perchta of Falkenstein.
 He entered the service of his mother's family as burgrave of Falkenstein Castle (in present-day Hofkirchen).
+At some point Záviš married an unknown woman who died before 1280.

 Like many other Bohemian nobles, he was concerned over the rise of the Přemyslid prince Ottokar II, son and heir of King Wenceslaus I of Bohemia, who in 1251 was installed as Austrian duke.
 Bohemian king from 1253, Ottokar founded the royal city of Budějovice (Budweis) and Zlatá Koruna Abbey to hinder further expansion of the Vítkovci domains; he also denied dynasty's entitlement to the Lordship of Velešín.
 However, his position was undermined when he entered into a fierce conflict with Count Rudolf of Habsburg, elected King of the Romans in 1273.
 Rudolf reclaimed the Austrian duchy and numerous other 'alienated' territories; when in 1276 he imposed an Imperial ban on Ottokar, several Bohemian nobles around Záviš took the occasion for open revolt.

 The insurgents pillaged Budějovice and Zlatá Koruna; Ottokar, facing revolt, had to enter into negotiations with Rudolf.
 He was forced to waive all acquisitions and retired to his Bohemian and Moravian hereditary lands.
 Although the Přemyslid king could suppress the Bohemian uprising with decisive action and forced Záviš to flee, Rudolf also demanded the restoration of the Vítkovci estates.
 The struggle continued until Ottokar was finally defeated by Rudolf's forces and killed in the 1278 Battle on the Marchfeld.

 Upon the king's death, the Bohemian lands were ruled by the Ascanian margrave Otto of Brandenburg, acting as regent and guardian of Ottokar's minor son Wenceslaus II.
 Soon, however, new tensions arose with queen dowager Kunigunda and Margrave Otto had mother and son imprisoned at Bezděz Castle.
 Kunigunda was able to escape to Opava, where she allied with Záviš of Falkenstein, her late husband's enemy.
 She appointed him burgrave of Hradec and both possibly also began an affair.
 In turn, the margrave removed the heir to the throne out of the country to Spandau in Brandenburg where he was arrested until 1282.